Help Documents

 This section has two toggles.
 Both are off by default.

 • Claimant Submission Limit — When enabled, restricts how many claims a single claimant can submit.
-Toggle this on if your settlement terms cap individual submissions.
+Toggle this on if your settlement terms limit individual submissions.

 • Household Submission Limit — When enabled, restricts submissions at the household level (based on shared address signals).
-Toggle this on if your settlement terms include per-household caps.
+Toggle this on if your settlement terms include per-household limits.

 If your case has no submission limits, leave both toggles off.